The Loudspeaker Simulation Tool

 Software package includes everything one needs for simulating and designing a loudspeaker.
 Additional to crossover simulator, there is enclosure simulator, diffraction simulator, response tracer, response merger, response calculator, auxiliary calculator and FFT tool included.

-Recommended platform is Windows 10 in real or virtual machine such as VMware or VirtualBox.
+Recommended platform is Windows 10 in real or virtual machine such as VMware (Player 16) or VirtualBox.
+Could work on Wine with .NET 4.5.2 installed, but it's not tested and quaranteed.
+Performance and features could be radically reduced compared to Winwdows 10 in real machine.

 Download the latest build: VituixCAD2_setup.exe.
 See also changelog and license agreement.

-VituixCAD could run also on Linux, but it's not guaranteed and supported and some fuctions might be slow.
+VituixCAD could run also on Linux, but it's not guaranteed and supported and some functions might be slow.

-Installation to Linux with Wine: VituixCAD in Linux v0.1.pdf
+Installation to Linux with Wine: VituixCAD in Linux v0.2.pdf